gnugal314/project-metavasis/README.md

 Inspired by Scientia — the Bearer of Knowledge, this platform exists to break down barriers around data, technology, and understanding.

-## From systems to insight.
+From systems --> insight.
 From data to decisions.
 From tech to tech-Knowledgy.

 # React + Vite